CarlTBarnes/Do2Class/README.md

 Do2Class utility changes all DO ROUTINE code to call CLASS Methods in a Procedure.
 The code changes are minor, but to make the changes manually is tedious work, hence the utility to do it right with little work.
 I built it to be simple and reliable.
 I make simple changes to the TXA (no moving blocks) so that a compare of TXA file changes is easy to follow.
 I use it myself on large procedures.
 I converted KSS and put up a [KSS Do2Class Repo on Guthub](https://github.com/CarlTBarnes/Devuna-KwikSourceSearch).

 **Do NOT be put off by the amount I have written below.
 This is simple, works and any problems discussed below insert tokens like `'?
-Return was in Routine ?'` into the converted source that cause compiler errors so you cannot miss them.**
+Return was in Routine ?'` into the converted source that cause compiler errors so you cannot miss them.** The only thing that can cause bugs are implicit variables passed between procedure and routine.

-The major benefit of the change is Methods allow passing Parameters and can have a Return Value e.g. `NyClass.IsFormOK PROCEDURE(BYTE Force),BOOL.` While there is an extra step of declaring each Method (Procedure) in a data embed CLASS declaration, that provides dort a "Table of Contents" to the local routines that were written for a specific procedure and documents the parameters and returns.
+The major benefit of the change is Methods allow passing Parameters and can have a Return Value e.g. `NyClass.IsFormOK PROCEDURE(BYTE Force),BOOL.` While there is an extra step of declaring each Method (Procedure) in a data embed CLASS declaration, that provides sort a "Table of Contents" to the local routines that were written for a specific procedure and documents the parameters and returns.
 With routines to pass and return you must use local variables and that is NOT solid code.

 The Class name I prefer to use to replace routines is **DOO CLASS**.
 I am used to typing `DO` so that makes it easy and I like that it implies it replaces `DO`.
 You can use any name you like.
-If you are extracting the class for use elsewhere then give it a logical name like "NameParserClass".
-Also check the SELF option.
+If you plan to extract the class for use elsewhere then give it a logical name like "ParserClass" and also check the SELF option.

-Watch the June 19, 2020 presentation on [Clarion Live](https://www.clarionlive.com/) up has YouTube video [Do2Class - Easy change from Routine to Class](https://www.youtube.com/watch?v=8WV_Y_hQEoY&feature=youtu.be).
+Watch the June 19, 2020 presentation on [Clarion Live](https://www.clarionlive.com/) or on YouTube [Do2Class - Easy change from Routine to Class](https://www.youtube.com/watch?v=8WV_Y_hQEoY&feature=youtu.be).
 You should also watch 237 and 239 "Lisa's First Class" where most everything done manually is done by Do2Class.

 ### Procedure for Do2Class

 The process for converting in short is Export one Procedure to TXA, Load TXA in Do2Class, Save Do2Class.TXA, Import Do2Class.TXA to APP, Build, Review.
 To undo the changes import the original TXA.
 Compare the before and after CLW files you can review **exactly** what was changed.
+You can also compare TXA files.

 - [ ] Backup your APP, CwProj, SLN, CLW files for restore.
 Also for CLW comparison
-- [ ] Export One Procedure to TXA and name it APP_ProcName.TXA
+- [ ] Clarion: Export One Procedure to TXA and name it APP_ProcName.TXA
-- [ ] Do2Class Load above TXA
+- [ ] Do2Class: Load above TXA
-- [ ] Review the tabs Steps, Omit, Problems, Implicits
+- [ ] Do2Class: Review the tabs Steps, Omit, Problems, Implicits
-- [ ] Do2Class Save TXA it will be named App_ProcName_Do2Class_.TXA
+- [ ] Do2Class: Save TXA it will be named App_ProcName_Do2Class_.TXA
-- [ ] In the APP Import App_ProcName_Do2Class_.TXA
+- [ ] Clarion: Import App_ProcName_Do2Class_.TXA
-- [ ] Build - Review errors and fix - Run
+- [ ] Clarion: Build - Review errors and fix - Run
-- [ ] To understand the process compare CLWs to see exact changes (eventually skip)
+- [ ] To understand the process compare CLWs to see exact changes (eventually skip).
+A quick check of the CLW is after conversion the  line count should have increased 1x - 2x the routine count.
+Each gets 1 new line to declare the method, plus 1 CODE line, minus 1 line if it had DATA.
 - [ ] Undo the changes by simply importing the original TXA export APP_ProcName.TXA

 This method will also work with module TXA files as long as they only contain one procedure.
 It will work with APV files used for version control so it will work with @Rick-UpperPark [Upper Park](http://www.upperparksolutions.com/) integration tool.